• Blog

 Chlorella has a thick cellular membrane.
 Humans can not digest Chlorella quickly.

 Chlorella is cultivated in lightly acidic conditions.
 The carbon dioxide generated by Chlorella is high in volume.
-The minuscule amount of carbon dioxide is utilized and dissolved.
+A minuscule amount of carbon dioxide is utilized and dissolved.

 Spirulina is a multicellular alga.
 Spirulina is one hundred times bigger than Chlorella.
 It means that harvesting can be done using simple cloth: no centrifuges, electric power usage, and labor.

 Spirulina has a thin membrane.
 Spirulina can be digested in 16 hours using proteinase pepsin.
 The percentage is 85 %.
-Spirulina is twice easier digestible compared with Chlorella.
+Spirulina is twice as easily digestible compared with Chlorella.

 Spirulina can grow in very alkaline conditions.
 It means that carbon dioxide gas is transformed into hydrogen carbonate ions.
 These ions remain in the alkaline culture solution.